-PCC upholds the Drug Free Schools and Campus Act by complying with and understanding the U.S. Department of Education's mandate for a Biennial Review.
-In keeping with this mandate, PCC has been committed to continual improvement of processes, programs, and notifications that inform the college community about the Alcohol and Drug use and the policies that govern the college's response within the campus community.
-Prior to the inception of the biennial review and even before this mandate, the College has notified PCC students and staff through emails, postcards and/or other mailings each semester on where to find drug and alcohol policies and procedures, and the location of Clery Act Reports.
-The College is committed to this process and understands the value of informing the college community of the need to maintain a zero tolerance drug and alcohol free college.
+PCC upholds the Drug Free Schools and Campus Act by complying with and understanding the U.S. Department of Education's mandate for a biennial review.
+In keeping with this mandate, PCC has been committed to continually improve its processes, programs, and notifications that inform the college community about the Alcohol and Drug use and the policies that govern the college's response within the campus community.
+Prior to the inception of the biennial review and even before this mandate, the College has notified PCC students and staff through emails, or other mailings each semester on where to find drug and alcohol policies and procedures, and the location of Clery Act Reports.
+The College is committed to this process and understands the value of informing the college community of the need to maintain a zero-tolerance drug and alcohol-free college.

-Time Frame of the Biennial Review Covers:
+Time Frame of the Biennial Review Covers

-• Academic years 2018-2019 and 2019-2020
+• Academic years 2020-2021 and 2021-2022

-Biennial Review Process:
+Biennial Review Process